 Since I was a fitness instructor who was at the gym 7 days a week, I felt like I could eat whatever I wanted.

 Boy was I wrong.

 Now, let’s chat about coconut oil for acne.
 Because …

 I can’t tell you how many times I’ve been asked about using coconut oil for acne.

 When it comes to acne, it’s important to identify the underlying root cause.
-The root of the problem can be gut inflammation, hormonal imbalance, Candida overgrowth, or a food intolerance.
+The root of the problem can be gut inflammation, hormonal imbalances, Candida overgrowth, or food intolerances.

-Coconut oil is popular because it works to re-balance the oils in the skin.
+Coconut oil is gaining popularity because it works to re-balance the oils in the skin.
 While it doesn’t work for everybody, many people swear by its ability to fight acne-causing bacteria.

 Let’s figure out what makes coconut oil so unique.